I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 </div>

-In the clone, I built a way for you to input your Proxycurl API key for the clone to work (the "Settings" button on top).
-But in your own application meant for end users, feel free to remove this part if your users do not need input any API key.
+In the clone, I built a way for you to input your Proxycurl API key for the clone to work, the Settings button on top.
+In your own application meant for end users, feel free to remove this part if your users do not need to input any API key.

 import React from "react";